Complete Guide to Losing Fat

 How does fat loss work?

-Research shows that people with a healthy weight should be able to maintain zero energy balance, meaning energy in equals energy expended.
+Research shows that people with a healthy weight should be able to maintain a zero energy balance, meaning energy in equals energy expended.
 [1]

-As shown in the image above, a study published by the American Journal of Clinical Nutrition evaluated the change in calorie intake and average body weight from the decades between 1970 to 2000.
+As shown in the image above, a study published by the American Journal of Clinical Nutrition evaluated the change in calorie intake and average body weight from the decades 1970 to 2000.
 When comparing the change in average weight, the calculations almost exactly matched the increase in calorie intake.
 [2]

 How many calories do I need per day?